ThomasDos/ThomasDos/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/thomasdosanjos/](https://www.linkedin.com/in/thomasdosanjos/)

-- ⚡ Fun fact **I'm also a Scuba Diving Instructor and I worked all around the world (Asia, Europe, America, Pacific,etc...)**
+- ⚡ Fun fact **I’m also a Scuba Diving Instructor, and I have worked all around the world, including Asia, Europe, America, and the Pacific.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">